Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 }
 ```

 Run your app and test out your new Magic 8-Ball.
-Be sure to text both your new shake gesture and the existing button tap logic to see that they work.
+Be sure to test both your new shake gesture and the existing button tap logic.

 To test the shake gesture in the iPhone 7 simulator, make sure the simulator is active and select the hardware menu.
 In the dropdown, you will see an option for `Shake Gesture`.

 ![Simulator Shake](assets/simulator_shake.png)